Aluminium antimonide

 Aluminium antimonide (AlSb) is a semiconductor of the group III-V family containing aluminium and antimony.
 The lattice constant is 0.61 nm.
 The indirect bandgap is approximately 1.6 eV at 300 K, whereas the direct band gap is 2.22 eV.

-Its electron mobility is 200 cm²·V−1·s−1 and hole mobility 400 cm²·V−1·s−1 at 300 K. Its refractive index is 3.3 at a wavelength of 2 μm, and its dielectric constant is 10.9 at microwave frequencies.
+Its electron mobility is 200 cm2·V−1·s−1 and hole mobility 400 cm2·V−1·s−1 at 300 K. Its refractive index is 3.3 at a wavelength of 2 μm, and its dielectric constant is 10.9 at microwave frequencies.

 AlSb can be reacted with other III-V materials to produce ternary materials including AlInSb, AlGaSb and AlAsSb.

-Aluminum antimonide is rather flammable because of the reducing tendency of the antimonide (Sb3−) ion.
-It burns to produce aluminum oxide and antimony trioxide.
+Aluminium antimonide is rather flammable because of the reducing tendency of the antimonide (Sb3−) ion.
+It burns to produce aluminium oxide and antimony trioxide.